 Cubism has been called a revolution in the modern arts, the likes of which had not been seen since the Renaissance.
 Yet, unlike the Renaissance, true Cubism was a private, esoteric art that was created by two painters almost solely for themselves and a small circle of intimates.
 Those painters were, of course, Pablo Picasso and his colleague Georges Braque.

-It is widely recognized that Picasso’s Demoiselles d’Avignon was the beginning of Cubism, though the work is placed firmly within his “African Period.”
-Yet, it was this work that influenced Braque’s Nude of 1907-08, setting the artist on a path towards the Cubist style that he developed by 1908.
-Picasso took note of Braque’s innovations, and from there the style evolved through several transformations as the two artists worked side by side.
-Braque described this period, “We lived in Montmartre, we saw each other every day, we talked.
-During those years, Picasso and I discussed things which nobody will ever discuss again, which nobody else would know how to discuss, which nobody else would know how to understand.”
+It is widely recognized that Picasso's Demoiselles d'Avignon was the beginning of Cubism, though the piece is placed firmly within his "African Period."
+Yet, it was this oil painting that influenced Braque's Nude of 1907-08, setting the artist on a path towards the Cubist style that he developed by 1908.
+Picasso took note of Braque's innovations, and from there the style evolved through several transformations as the two artists worked side by side.
+Braque described his time he spent with Picasso: "We lived in Montmartre, we saw each other every day, we talked.
+During those years, Picasso and I discussed things which nobody will ever discuss again, which nobody else would know how to discuss, which nobody else would know how to understand."

 From early in 1909, Braque and Picasso had successfully developed a cohesive, early Cubist style based on their aesthetic theories.
-Abandoning traditional perspective, they instead explored the multiple “facets” of an object as it exists in a flattened plane.
+Abandoning traditional perspective, they instead explored the multiple "facets" of an object as it exists in a flattened plane.
+Some of Picasso's cubist artwork used pasted paper fragments, introducing the first collages to the fine art world.
 Wholly innovative and unique, Cubism undoubtedly paved the way for the abstract artists of the next generation.